1950 Montana Grizzlies football team

 The 1950 Montana Grizzlies football team represented the University of Montana in the 1950 college football season.
 The Grizzlies were led by second-year head coach Ted Shipkey, played their home games at Dornblaser Field and finished the season with a record of five wins and five losses (5–5).

 This was Montana's first season out of the Pacific Coast Conference and they competed as an independent; they played four PCC opponents, one more than the previous year.
 Montana joined the Skyline Conference for the 1951 season.

 Schedule

-The Eastern Washington game did not award the Governors Cup until 39 years later in 1998.
+After the season

+The following Grizzlies were selected in the 1951 NFL draft after the season.